A Glance into the History of the 8 Jungian Functions

 What are YOUR Functions and Cognitive Stack?

-According to Jung’s theory, each person would essentially predominantly displaying each function (Sensing, Intuition, Thinking, Feeling) in either an extraverted or introverted manner.
+According to Jung’s theory, each person would essentially predominantly display each function (Sensing, Intuition, Thinking, Feeling) in either an extraverted or introverted manner.
 So of the 8 functions listed above, you’d have 4 of them.
 If you favor Extraverted Intuition (Ne) it doesn’t mean you can’t use Introverted Intuition (Ni) but rather just that it is less common for you and thus Ne is your primary mode of Intuition.
 Since Intuition and Sensing are together on scale, if you extravert your Intuition then you tend to introvert your Sensing.
 So you’d have Ne and Si.

 How Does this Relate to “Personality Typing”?